 Figure 4.9.
 Cumulative total volume change downstream of the Overton Bridge.
-Valuesare normalized by flow at the Overton USGS gage..
-Pre- and post-augmentation total volume changes are very similar when normalized for the different amounts of flow that occurred during these periods.
+Values in panel B are normalized by flow at the Overton USGS gage, while values in A are not.
+Normalizing by flow reduces the difference between pre- and post-augmentation volume change.

 Effectiveness of sediment augmentation